 - Application: Sample License Application

-- Issuance: License is issued by Division of Commercial Licensing, Liquor Section
+- Issuance: The license is issued by the Division of Commercial Licensing, Liquor Section

 Step#2: Licenses issued by City/County